A framework of partial error correction for intermediate-scale quantum computers: Results

 \subsection{Random circuit model}

-In this section, we study random brick-layered circuits using the heuristic noise model discussed in Section \ref{sec:noise-model} in order to understand how the number of clean qubits affects the distinguishability of circuit outputs with increasing gate depth.
+Here, we study random brick-layered circuits using the heuristic noise model discussed thus far in order to understand how the number of clean qubits affects the distinguishability of circuit outputs with increasing gate depth.

-In this model, we consider a brick-layered circuit $C$ composed of alternating two-qubit blocks (see Figure~\ref{fig:error_scramble_setup}).
-We model the explicit constructions in Section \ref{sec:clifford-gates} by working at the level of logical operations, and adopting the model of effective noise as laid out in Section \ref{sec:noise-model}.
-Specifically, as discussed, we consider an instance of local depolarizing noise to occur after each brick with different noise rates assigned to each qubit type.
-Namely, we assign a low depolarizing probability $\varepsilon_{c}$ to the error-corrected (``clean'') qubits; we assign a high depolarizing probability $\varepsilon_{d}$ to the bulk of the fully noisy qubits; and finally, we assign a higher depolarizing probability $\varepsilon_{b}$ to the noisy qubits at the boundary between clean and noisy registers, i.e. whenever they are coupled directly to the error-corrected registers.
+In this model, we consider a brick-layered circuit $C$ composed of alternating two-qubit blocks (see Fig.~\ref{fig:error_scramble_setup}).
+We model the explicit constructions of Sec. ``Clifford gates on clean-noisy qubit pairs'' by working at the level of logical operations, and adopting the model of effective noise as laid out in Sec. ``Noise model for clean-noisy circuits''.
+Specifically, as discussed, we consider an instance of local depolarizing noise to occur after each brick with different error rates assigned to each qubit type.
+Namely, we assign a low depolarizing probability $\varepsilon_{c}$ to the error-corrected (``clean'') qubits; we assign a high depolarizing probability $\varepsilon_{d}$ to the bulk of the fully noisy qubits; and finally, we assign higher depolarizing probabilities $\varepsilon_{b},\varepsilon_{b'}$ to the qubits at the boundary between clean and noisy registers.

 In this analysis, we focus on the trace distance of the output state of a circuit $\rho(C)$ to the maximally mixed state, which we denote as $T\big(\rho(C), {\id}/2^n\big)$.
 This is an important quantity to study due to its operational meaning as the measure of maximal distinguishability between the output state and the maximally mixed state, for any observable \cite{fuchs1999cryptographic}.
-The case of a fully noisy circuit with local depolarizing noise as in Eq.~\eqref{eq:depol_noise} where $\varepsilon_{c} = \varepsilon_{b} = \varepsilon_{d}$ has been studied extensively in the past \cite{aharonov1996limitations, ben2013quantum, muller2016relative}.
+The case of a fully noisy circuit with local depolarizing noise as in Eq.~(\ref{eq:depol_noise}), where $\varepsilon_{c} = \varepsilon_{b} = \varepsilon_{b'} = \varepsilon_{d}$, has been studied extensively in the past \cite{aharonov1996limitations, ben2013quantum, muller2016relative}.
 For instance, it is known that in this setting